Steven Seagal: 1994–2002: Career fluctuations

 In 1998, Seagal made The Patriot, another environmental thriller which was his first direct-to-video release in the United States (though it was released theatrically in most of the world).
 Seagal produced this film with his own money, and the film was shot on-location on and near his farm in Montana.
-After producing Prince of Central Park, Seagal returned to cinema screens with the release of Exit Wounds in March 2001.
+After producing Prince of Central Park, Seagal returned to Warner Bros. and cinema screens with the release of Exit Wounds in March 2001.
 The film had fewer martial arts scenes than Seagal's previous films, but it was a commercial success, taking almost $80 million worldwide.
 It was considered at the time to be a "comeback" for Seagal.
 However, Seagal was unable to capitalize on this success and his next two projects were both critical and commercial failures.
 The movie Ticker, co-starring Tom Sizemore and Dennis Hopper, was filmed in San Francisco before Exit Wounds, and went straight to DVD.
-Half Past Dead, starring hip hop star Ja Rule, made less than $20 million worldwide.
+Half Past Dead, starring hip-hop star Ja Rule, made less than $20 million worldwide.
 It was ranked in a Rotten Tomatoes editorial on the 100 worst movies of all time.
 Seagal was also nominated for Worst Actor at the 2002 Stinkers Bad Movie Awards and the 23rd Golden Raspberry Awards.

-2003–present: Direct-to-video films and television
+2003–present: direct-to-video films and television

 Other than his role as a villain in Robert Rodriguez's Machete (2010), almost all the films Seagal has made since the latter half of 2001 have been released direct-to-video (DTV) in North America, with some theatrical releases to other countries around the world.
 Seagal is credited as a producer and sometimes a writer on many of these DTV movies, which include Black Dawn, Belly of the Beast, Out of Reach, Submerged, Kill Switch, Urban Justice, Pistol Whipped, Against the Dark, Driven to Kill, A Dangerous Man, Born to Raise Hell, and The Keeper.
 Beyond the Law (2019) is one of Seagal's few movies to have had a theatrical release in North America since Machete.

 In 2009, A&E Network premiered the reality television series Steven Seagal: Lawman, focusing on Seagal as a deputy in Jefferson Parish, Louisiana.
 In the 2010s, Seagal's direct-to-video films increasingly started to become ensemble pieces, with Seagal playing minor or supporting roles, despite the fact that he often received top billing.
 Maximum Conviction, Force of Execution, Gutshot Straight, Code of Honor, Sniper Special Ops, The Asian Connection, The Perfect Weapon, Cartels, and China Salesman all exemplify this trend.
 This has led some commentators to criticize Seagal for his low-effort participation in movies which heavily promote his involvement.